JeffersonShue/configure-ad/README.md

 </p>

-<h1>Creating a Windows and Linux Virtual Machine in the Cloud (Microsoft Azure)</h1>
+<h1>Creating a Windows (And Linux) Virtual Machine in the Cloud (Microsoft Azure)</h1>
-In this walkthrough, we will create a Windows and Linux virtual machine (VM) in Azure.
-This skill set will be vital and is a key component to all of the IT projects listed. <br />
+In this walkthrough, we will create a Windows virtual machine (VM) in Azure.
+This skill set will be vital and is a key component to all of the IT projects listed.
+The same process applies when creating a linux virtual machine <br />

 <h2>⚠️ Prerequisite</h2>